 Now, insert the possible account names, which you will use in the ledger sheet, in the Accounts column of Trial Balance.
 This list will be used in the cells of the accounts type column as a drop-down menu.

-- How to Make Projected Balance Sheet in Excel (with Quick Steps)
+Read More: How to Make Automatic Balance Sheet in Excel

 Step 4: Insert Report Date of Ledger

 Then, insert the end date and start date of the ledger balance sheet in cells C4 and E4 respectively.

 Step 5: Insert Drop-down Menu for Account Type Column

 After that, I will create a drop-down menu for the cells of the column Account Type.
 For this, follow the below procedures: